zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_lammps_gui.rst

    <lammps_gui_install>` for download.
 Non-MPI LAMMPS executables (as
    ``lmp``) for running LAMMPS from the command-line and :doc:`some LAMMPS tools <Tools>` compiled executables are also included.
+   Also, the pre-compiled LAMMPS-GUI packages include the WHAM executables from http://membrane.urmc.rochester.edu/content/wham/ for use with LAMMPS tutorials.

    The source code for LAMMPS-GUI is included in the LAMMPS source code distribution and can be found in the ``tools/lammps-gui`` folder.
 It